zliu250/Projects/Big Data Analytics on FIFA/README.md

 Tailored for cloud-based analytics with specific preprocessing adaptations.

 ## Data Pipeline
-A new script automates the preprocessing of the raw dataset, making it ready for model use.
+We include a script automates the preprocessing of the raw dataset, making it ready for model use.
 This pipeline includes data cleaning, feature selection, scaling, imputation, and more.

 ## Data Engineering